Searching for Lost Lives.

 Where killing is a means to many ends.

-Besides collecting visual fragments of the crime in the landscape turned into a mass grave, during the last ten years, I have photographed the altars that many families have erected in their homes as a way to deal with the ambiguous loss of their loved ones.
-I have covered marches by relatives demanding justice, and documented part of the Plan Cementerio program, implemented by the authorities to exhume and identify thousands of Colombians buried in public cemeteries nationwide.
-For decades, victims of extrajudicial crimes were thrown, unregistered, into mass graves in Colombia’s cemeteries, evading discovery and accountability for those responsible.
-This is what allegedly happened to Oscar Alexander who is presumed to have been illegally buried in the El Copey Alternative Cemetery in the Cesar region.
-Despite efforts and investigations, authorities have thus far been unable to locate and recover his body.
+Besides collecting visual fragments of the crime in the landscape turned into a mass grave, during the last years, I have photographed the altars that many families have erected in their homes as a way to deal with the ambiguous loss of their loved ones.
+I have covered marches and urban interventions promoted by relatives demanding justice, and documented part of the Plan Cementerio program, implemented by the authorities to exhume and identify thousands of Colombians buried in public cemeteries nationwide.
+For decades, victims of extrajudicial crimes were thrown, unregistered, into anonymous mass graves in Colombia’s cemeteries, evading discovery and accountability for those responsible.
+This is what happened to Óscar Alexander.
+His remains and those of another 61 people were recovered in the El Copey Alternative Cemetery between 2022 and 2023.
+Oscar's body wasn't identified until early 2024.

 As Helmuth Santiago Angulo Castañeda, the son of a couple kidnapped and disappeared by the FARC in 2000, once told me, the hope of all the families of the disappeared is to find them alive.
 But when that is not an option, as in the case of his parents, “you at least try to pick up what is left.”